Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 What does failing to maintain financial responsibility mean?

+What is failure to maintain financial responsibility?
 Failing to maintain financial responsibility means that a driver does not have the necessary insurance or other means to cover damages or injuries resulting from accidents they may cause, violating state laws.

 What is a financial responsibility filing?

 A financial responsibility filing is a documentation process by which an insurance company submits proof of a driver’s insurance coverage directly to the state’s Department of Motor Vehicles.
+Enter your ZIP code to find insurers in your area that offer financial responsibility filings.

 What is proof of financial responsibility?

+What is evidence of financial responsibility?
 Proof of financial responsibility refers to any documentation or evidence that demonstrates a driver’s ability to cover the costs of damages or injuries resulting from an auto accident they may cause.

 What is failure to provide proof of financial responsibility?